Algorithmic canonical stratifications of simplicial complexes: -structures on posets

 Taking cofibers, we see that $S^1(| \overline{P_{\geq \sigma}} - P_{\geq \sigma} |) \simeq \LL_P^{\sS}(\sigma)$. \end{nul}

-There is a more subtle relation between the small link of $\sigma$ and the link of $\sigma$ (Thm.~\ref{thm:shiftingLink}), which will occupy our attention in the remainder of this subsection.
-To prepare for the proof of Thm.~\ref{thm:shiftingLink}, we need to introduce some auxiliary subposets.
+There is a more subtle relation between the small link of $\sigma$ and the link of $\sigma$ (Theorem \ref{thm:shiftingLink}), which will occupy our attention in the remainder of this subsection.
+To prepare for the proof of Theorem \ref{thm:shiftingLink}, we need to introduce some auxiliary subposets.
 Fix a $\delta$-structure on $P$ and $\sigma \in P$ with $\delta(\sigma) = [n]$.
-Recalling Notn.~\ref{ntn:simplexFace}, define for every subset $I \subset [n]$
+Recalling Notation \ref{ntn:simplexFace}, define for every subset $I \subset [n]$ the subposet